 Rev. Christian A. Rempe, the appointed pastor in July 1916, sought to bridge the gap between the newcomers and the Germans.
 1 Rempe studied the Polish language and began outward communication with the congregation, leading Rempe to conduct a sermon in the Polish language on the First Holy Communion Day in 1917.

 The outreach efforts worked.
 By 1925, the average attendance at Sunday Mass had grown to 1,400 and the school had 529 enrolled.
 1 Whereas the Sunday collection in 1916 was $80, it had blossomed to $338 by 1925.

 Congregation numbers dropped following World War II.
-The advent of the expressway and the rise of automobile usage meant that many families in Chicago could relocate to more spacious neighbourhoods in the city and suburbs, leading to a steady decline in Polish families at St. Boniface.
-The construction of the Northwest Expressway adjacent to the church in the late 1950’s led to the demolition of many residences in the neighbourhood, leading to a dramatic decline in attendance.
+The advent of the expressway and the rise of automobile usage meant that many families in Chicago could relocate to more spacious neighborhoods in the city and suburbs, leading to a steady decline in Polish families at St. Boniface.
+The construction of the Northwest Expressway adjacent to the church in the late 1950s led to the demolition of many residences in the neighborhood, leading to a dramatic decline in attendance.

-The cheaper housing prices of the neighbourhood, partly due to the high vacancy rates, lower housing costs and the proximity of the highway, led to the influx of Puerto Ricans who spoke Spanish.
-St. Boniface became the first parish in the area to become trilingual, serving English-speaking, Polish-speaking and Spanish-speaking Catholics.
+The cheaper housing prices of the neighborhood, partly due to the high vacancy rates, lower housing costs, and the proximity of the highway, led to the influx of Puerto Ricans who spoke Spanish.
+St. Boniface became the first parish in the area to become trilingual, serving English-speaking, Polish-speaking, and Spanish-speaking Catholics.
 1

 Decline and Partial Demolition

 Owing to enrollment declines and financial considerations, St. Boniface School closed in 1983 when it merged with St. Stanislaus Kostka.
 2 3 After running years of deficits, the Archdiocese of Chicago ordered 28 parishes to close on June 3, 1990, including St. Boniface.
 3